mido/mido/docs/intro.rst

 Mido comes with backends for RtMidi and PortMidi and Pygame.
 The default is RtMidi.
 You can select another backend or even use multiple backends at the same time.
-For more on this, see :doc:`backends`.
+For more on this, see :doc:`backends/index`.